edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 The Liskov Substitution Principle (LSP) states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
-In simpler terms, if class B is a subclass of class A, you should be able to replace A with B without changing the expected behavior of the program.
+In simpler terms, if class B is a subclass of class A, you should be able to replace A with B without changing the expected behaviour of the program.

 This principle helps maintain polymorphism while ensuring that inheritance is used correctly, preserving the expected functionality of the base class when extending it.
-Violating LSP leads to unexpected behavior and breaks the substitutability of objects, reducing the flexibility and reliability of the system.
+Violating LSP leads to unexpected behaviour and breaks the substitutability of objects, reducing the flexibility and reliability of the system.

 **Key Concepts:**

 * **Substitutability**: Subclasses should be able to stand in for their base classes without affecting the correctness of the application.
-* **Behavioral Integrity**: Subclasses should not override or alter base class methods in a way that violates the expected behavior.
+* **behavioural Integrity**: Subclasses should not override or alter base class methods in a way that violates the expected behaviour.
 * **Avoid Breaking Contracts**: Subclasses must honor the "contract" established by the base class, meaning they should not weaken postconditions or strengthen preconditions of the base class methods.

 LSP is crucial because it ensures that a program remains correct and reliable when subclasses are used in place of their base classes.
-Adhering to LSP allows developers to extend functionality through inheritance without breaking the existing behavior of the system.
+Adhering to LSP allows developers to extend functionality through inheritance without breaking the existing behaviour of the system.
 It maintains the integrity of polymorphism by ensuring that objects of a subclass can seamlessly replace those of the superclass, without causing unexpected outcomes or requiring additional checks.
 This principle promotes flexibility, enabling